• Customer Advisory

 • Cargo vessels that were planning to move through the Suez Canal will revert to transiting around Africa’s Cape of Good Hope.

-• Carriers and co-loaders are starting to communicate their emergency and war surcharges.
+• Carriers and co-loaders are starting to announce their war surcharges on trade routes in the affected area.

 Air Freight